-The youth debate organised in Kraków was the fourth of 7 planned events of the European Youth Debating Competition (EYDC), organised by the European Petrochemical Association (EPCA) and PlasticsEurope.
-The three winners from Warsaw of the debate will represent Poland at the European Finals that will be held in Berlin at the beginning of October, during the 53rd EPCA Annual Meeting.
+The youth debate organised at Warsaw University of Technology was the fourth of seven planned events of the European Youth Debating Competition, organised by the European Petrochemical Association (EPCA) and PlasticsEurope.
+Three winners of the debate: from Warsaw and Lublin will represent Poland at the European Finals to be held in Berlin at the beginning of October, during the 51st EPCA Annual Meeting.

-The three winners of the Polish debate were:
+The three winners of the Polish debate are:

-They all won a ticket to the European Finals in Berlin, held as part of the 53rd EPCA Annual Meeting, the largest gathering of the petrochemical industry in Europe, where they will debate with young winners from other European countries on the theme: „Rethink, Reuse, Recycle: how would you shape a sustainable future with plastics and petrochemicals?”
+They all won a ticket to the European Finals in Berlin, as part of the 51st EPCA Annual Meeting, where they will discuss and debate with other young winners from Europe on the theme: "People Planet, Profit in the Digital Age: With or without petrochemistry and plastics?”.

 The European Petrochemical Association (EPCA)

 Based in Brussels, EPCA is the quality network in Europe for the global chemical business community consisting of chemical producers, their suppliers, customers and service providers.
 It operates for and through more than 700 member companies from 54 different countries.
 EPCA provides a platform to meet, exchange information and transfer learning, and serves as a think tank for its members and stakeholders.
 EPCA promotes STEM education, with a clear focus on gender and diversity inclusion.
 EPCA also highlight the multidisciplinary approach and the variety of challenging career paths that the chemical industry offers.

 PlasticsEurope is one of the leading European trade associations with centres in Brussels, Frankfurt, London, Madrid, Milan and Paris.
 The association is networking with European and national plastics associations and has more than 100 member companies, producing over 90% of all polymers across the EU28 member states plus Norway, Switzerland and Turkey.